-- The budget proposal suggested with all the details and other possible sources of finance
+The budget proposal suggested all the details and other possible sources of finance

 Requirements for your R15 Grant application are:

-- An institution letter: A letter verifying eligibility with the criteria listed in the funding opportunity announcement should be attached within the application.
+An institution letter: A letter verifying eligibility with the criteria listed in the funding opportunity announcement should be attached to the application.